 - Give the batter a good whisk between each egg addition.

 - Add the next egg and repeat until all the eggs have been added.
-Don’t worry when it starts to look a bit ugly – just keep beating it!
+Don't worry if it starts to split and look a bit ugly – just keep beating it!

 - Fold this into the batter by hand until just combined.